 The proper functioning of financial markets is essential for the functioning of any developing or advanced market economy.
-This course deals with important challenges that economic policymakers face that are related to financial markets.
-In the first session, we present basic analytical instruments in economics and provide an overview of some fundamental results from general equilibrium theory and game theory (including experimental economics).
-Based on this, we study why financial markets are needed in practice.
-We also analyse the role of financial intermediaries in detail.
-We study cases in which financial markets fail to work properly and we discuss appropriate policy responses.
-The following sessions are devoted to the analysis of fiscal and monetary policy measures that may affect financial markets, as well as to the design of a new financial and economic order.
+This course deals with important challenges to (economic) policymakers.
+In the first session, we lay the groundwork and refresh basic analytical instruments in economics.
+We introduce and discuss a modern view of the role of economics and provide an overview of fundamental results from general equilibrium theory and welfare economics.
+In the second session, we provide a thorough introduction to game theory and mechanism design.
+On this basis, we discuss why financial markets are important in practice.
+We analyse the role of financial intermediaries and the risks that are associated with financial intermediation.
+We compare traditional financial intermediation with recent innovations (peer-to-peer funding).
+Moreover, we study cases in which financial markets fail to work properly and we discuss appropriate policy responses.
+Sessions 4 and 5 are devoted to the analysis of fiscal and monetary policy measures that affect financial markets.
+In Session 6 students present their casework on the design of a new financial and economic order in Europe.

 This course is for 1st year MIA and MPP students only.